-“Journeys that we once labelled as low risk, such as a business trip to Brussels or Paris, now must be considered higher risk,” said Martin Weisskirchen, vice president of BCD Travel Global Crisis Management.
+“Journeys that we once labeled as low risk, such as a business trip to Brussels or Paris, now must be considered higher risk,” said Martin Weisskirchen, vice president of BCD Travel Global Crisis Management.

 It’s still essential for companies to identify, assess and mitigate risk before employees travel.
 But now reaction time is as important as planning.
-Corporate travel programs have to be ready to make decisions quickly; communicate with travellers and executives; and act as a situation unfolds.
+Corporate travel programs have to be ready to make decisions quickly; communicate with travelers and executives; and act as a situation unfolds.

 Weisskirchen recommended corporate travel managers and security officers consider these questions as they begin gauging their readiness:

 - Is your company prepared to make quick decisions when reaction time is crucial?

 - Are you prepared to react at any given time on any day of the year?

 - Do you have an efficient method for assessing travelers’ safety and keeping them in communication with your company during a crisis?